 2. Impromptu Pitches

-Here’s how to leverage impromptu pitches in team meetings:
+This is how to try impromptu pitches in a team meeting:

-Here’s how to write collaborative stories in team meetings:
+Here’s how to write collaborative stories with your team:

 4. ‘Caption This’ Challenge